Well, it finally happened. I received the dreaded email announcing I’d changed my email and password on a popular online streaming site.

 Essentially, the software stores a unique and complicated password for each account within a database.
 No more forgetting what your username and passwords are for each account.

-Phew, you can finally throw away all those sticky notes and frayed sheets of notebook paper that advertise your information for anyone to see.
+Now you can finally throw away all those sticky notes and frayed sheets of paper that advertise your information for all to see.

 How to Choose a Password Manager